 There are several benches and 🍏 picnic tables in the shade . . .

 There is so much fun to be had in the nature here, that the 🌈 playground is almost superfluous to the children’s needs . . . but it is nicely placed, with wooden structures for little ones too.

 We found signs of cabane-making near the stream and there are rocks in the vicinity for scrambing . . .

 And we decided to place the latest 🎨 MBFF Happy Rock . . .

-MBFF has already tried out a couple of the 🗺 Chamonix Valley parcours orientation, and we highly recommend this activitiy for some family fun in nature!
+MBFF has now tried out most of the 🗺 Chamonix Valley parcours orientation, and we highly recommend this activitiy for some family fun in nature!
 It keeps you focused, it keeps little ones walking and exploring, you learn how to read 🗺 a map attentively, and it really is a lot of fun!
-Read about MBFF’s autumn orienteering at 💦 Lac des Chavants (Les Houches) here and Baby-Cham‘s (Chamonix nanny and babysitter service) experience in the 🌲 Bois du Bouchet (Chamonix) here;

 We found 🗺 the map-reading fairly easy on this parcours orientation, as the paths are clear and easy to follow . . . we managed to find 7/11 of the balises, and the final four we should be able to find easily on our next venture!

-On our little excursion, there were lots of little nature extras, which added to the fun:
+On our little excursion, there were lots of little nature bonuses, which added to the fun: